About the Author of this Website

 Eventually, I just learned how to adjust to a compromised lifestyle and pace myself.

-Now, most of my efforts are directed toward getting my nervous system to feel safe
+Now, most of my efforts are directed toward finding ways to get my nervous system to feel safer in general,

-I studied Neuroscience on my own in high school and majored in it at college.
+I studied Neuroscience at the public library when I was in high school and then majored in it at college.

 That has come in very handy on my trauma healing journey.